just-buildsystem/justbuild/doc/concepts/alternative-mirrors.md

   mirrors.
 Those mirrors are always tried first (in the given order) before any other URL is contacted.
 - For the optional key `"preferred hostnames"`, if given, a list of host names is specified.
-When fetching from a non-local URL, URLs with host names in the given list are preferred (in the order given) over URLs with other host names.
+When fetching from a non-local mirror, URLs with host names in the given list are preferred (in the order given) over URLs with other host names.